Azure/azure-quickstart-templates/setup-cloudfoundry/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to setup cloud foundry development envrioment.
-It will create a vm with public ipaddress,storage account, virutal network, network security group, 3 reserverd public ip
+This template allows you to setup cloud foundry development environment.
+It will create a vm with public ip address, storage account, virtual network, network security group, 3 reserved public ip
-After that Please follow the guidence of how to setup bosh
+After that please follow the guidance of how to setup bosh

 Below are the parameters that the template expects